4limirzaei/iran-bank-detector/README.md

 Bank logos are served via a **CDN** to avoid the need for users to download or upload the files themselves.
 You can fetch the logos from the CDN links provided in return **logo** field.

+## 📐 Recommended Logo Size

+To ensure optimal display quality, we recommend using logos with a **maximum size of 72x72 pixels**.

 ## ⚙️ Configuration for Next.js

 If you're using this package in a Next.js project, you will need to update your next.config.js file to allow loading images from the CDN.
 Add the following configuration: